Everest Base Camp or Gokyo Lakes First Before Cho La Pass

 Day 11: Trek from Pangboche to Namche (3440m)

-Today you descend around 500m lower, walking several long down and up hills.
-Although, you feel easy to walk and breathe around this area and back in trees line again.
+Today, you descend around 500m lower, walking several long down and up hills.
+However, you feel easy walking and breathing around this area and back in the trees' line again.
 After walking for about an hour, you have to ascend the trail to Tengboche Hill for about half an hour, and it goes a long descent to Phungki-Tenga.
-Now, you have steep part again for an hour and a half to Sanasa, from where the Gokyo lakes route divides.
+Now, you must steep the part again for an hour and a half to Sanasa, where the Gokyo Lakes route is divided.
 Then, walk the flat for another 2 hours and a half at the end before returning to Namche.

-Days 12 and 13 will be for clockwise itinerary stays, with days 13 and 14 of the counter-clockwise Everest Gokyo lakes trek via Cho La pass.
+Days 12 and 13 will be clockwise itinerary stays, with days 13 and 14 being counterclockwise Everest Gokyo Lakes treks via Cho La pass.

 More Information on Cho La Pass Trekking